Family Drug Help

 Need an account?

-Where can you go to be amongst people who understand, learn strategies to cope and gain support?
+Where can you go to learn strategies to cope, gain support and be amongst people who understand?

 The strain of living with someone else’s problem behaviour is more than most people can cope with alone.
 In a support group members are with others who have travelled a similar journey.
 Attending groups regularly can reduce feelings of fear, anxiety, depression, helplessness and shame by gaining support, information and ongoing education.